andrewdnguyen/activ5-bluetooth-web/README.md

 ```

 ## Author

-h3trika ivo.zhulev@gmail.com
+Ivo Zhulev, contact: service@activbody.com

 ## License

-**activ5-device** is available under the MIT license.
+**Example App source code** is available under the Apache license.
 See the LICENSE file for more info.